jrayback/chess-bishop-movement/README.md

 ## Running the sample app

 The index.js file is the little client app to run the code.
+Edit as desired.

 ```
 npm start